tigera-solutions/fortinet-enablement/modules/setting-up-aws.md

         }
     ```

-5. Initialize, Plan, and Apply Terraform.
+3. Initialize, Plan, and Apply Terraform.
 After some time, you should see all the necessary outputs to log into your instances.

+> Note: If you never accepted Terms of Use for using Fortigate & FortiManager Pay-As-You-Go, you will be required to do so and the operation will fail and point you to the URL to go through that process.

 ```